PreTeXtBook/pretext-cli/README.md

 The file `pretext/__init__.py` tracks the upstream commit of core PreTeXt XSL/Python code we're developing against (from `PreTeXtBook/pretext`).
-To grab these updates from upstream, run:
+To fetch these updates from upstream, run:

 ```
-poetry run python scripts/update_core.py
+poetry run python scripts/fetch_core.py
 ```

 If you instead want to point to a local copy of `PreTeXtBook/pretext`,